-Northfield Public Schools utilizes the Skylert/School Messenger System for general announcements, meal account updates, and emergency/school closure messages.
+Northfield Public Schools utilizes this communication system for general announcements, meal account updates, and emergency messages.
 Skylert/School Messenger System uses the information you have in Family Access for these communications.
 View our guide for registering and configuring Skylert in English / Spanish.

-- If a parent does not wish to have their student participate in a weather-related online learning day, they have that option.
+***If a parent does not wish to have their student participate in a weather-related e-Learning day, they have that option.
 Please call the attendance line at your school and let them know.
-That absence will be excused.
+That absence will be excused.***

 Winter Weather and Elementary Recess